kanisterio/kanister/docs/functions.rst

    :widths: 5,5,5,15

-   `namespace`, Yes, `string`, namespace in which to execute the delete job `image`, Yes, `string`, image to be used for running delete job (should contain kopia binary) `backupID`, Yes, `string`, unique snapshot id generated during backup `userPassphrase`, Yes, `string`, user access credentials for kopia repository server `certData`, Yes, `string`, certificate data for kopia repository server
+   `namespace`, Yes, `string`, namespace in which to execute the delete job `backupID`, Yes, `string`, unique snapshot id generated during backup

 Example:

 Consider a scenario where you wish to delete the data backed up by the